redhat-performance/clusterbuster/README.md

 - *uperf* -- a [network performance tool](https://uperf.org/) front end.

-In addition, these "dummy" workloads are available:
+In addition, these special purpose workloads are available:

 - *byo* -- run a workload of your choice under ClusterBuster.

 - *failure* -- run pods that deliberately fail.
 Intended for testing ClusterBuster itself.

+- *pausepod* -- run a minimal pause pod that sleeps forever and cannot be used for other purposes.

+- *sleep* -- sleep for configured interval

 - *waitforever* -- dummy test, runs a workload that waits forever.
   This can be used to create pods or VMs that persist as